ookii-tsuki/db-projekt/README.md

 This is a web platform that allows users to order food from various restaurants.
 It includes features like user registration, menu browsing, placing orders, and viewing order history.

+See the [Documentation](Documentation/DOCUMENTATION.md) for details on the available endpoints and routes.

 ## Getting Started

 Follow the steps below to set up and run the project on your local machine.
 We will use **GitHub Desktop** for version control and **VS Code** to edit and run the project.